thriveweb/deking-new/content/pages/home.md

       have a Lath which is everything I wanted.
 Thank you Deking a job well done.
     title: Thank you Deking a job well done
-  - by: 'Milena Mcfarlane '
+  - by: 'Milena Mcfarlane - Brighton '
     details: >-
       “Professional and efficient service from consultation to delivery.
 We loved the clear communication and punctuality.
 Everyone we dealt with was